-Longwood University will be a first-choice institution renowned for developing the power of citizen leadership in its students for the benefit of the greater community.
+Longwood University will transform capable men and women into citizen leaders, fully engaged in the world around them.
+The University will be a first choice institution renowned for developing the power of citizen leadership in its students for the benefit of the greater community.